 The federal fiscal year 2020 allocations requires states to offer a minimum of 10 percent of the capitalization grant amount as additional subsidization.
-Additionally, EPA allows states the option to increase the amount of additional subsidization up to 30 percent of the capitalization grant amount, which would allow a maximum allocation of 40 percent of the capitalization grant as additional subsidization.
+Additionally, EPA allows states the option to increase the amount of additional subsidization up to 30 percent more, which would allow a maximum allocation of 40 percent of the capitalization grant as additional subsidization.